JSDevCode/report-json-server/README.md

 - Perfect for frontend testing and learning REST APIs

-- Good for quickly creating an early version of an app to try out ideas.
+- Good for quickly creating an early version of an app to test ideas.

 ## Cons